infiniteflight/infiniteflight-docs/getting-started-guide/home-user-interface/subscriptions.md

-## How do I get a Pro Subscription?
+## How do I get a Pro subscription?